akshitagupta04/fpga-rtl-projects/README.md

 # FPGA and RTL Design Projects

 <p align="justify">
-Actively developing personal projects in VHDL and Verilog with full RTL-to-bitstream flow on Cmod Artix-7 35T FPGA board, in Xilinx Vivado 2024.1.
+Actively developing projects in VHDL and Verilog with full RTL-to-bitstream flow on Cmod Artix-7 35T FPGA board, in Xilinx Vivado 2024.1.
 </p>

 This repository is organized as follows: